Cloud-Native Applications: Examples, Benefits and Development Methods

 1. Adaptability

-Cloud-native applications can change with the needs of the business without creating dependencies that lock customers into a particular version of the software.
+Cloud-native applications can change with business needs without creating dependencies that lock customers into a particular version of the software.

 2. Scalability